How to Write a Business Email

 Have you ever clicked send and then gasped in horror?
 Perhaps it’s an ‘I didn’t mean to send it to that Brad!’ situation.
 Or, it may be the less embarrassing but still annoying ‘I meant to include Brad on that email!’ scenario.

-Thankfully, some email clients have found a solution to this potential embarrassment with the addition of ‘Undo Send’.
+Thankfully, some email clients have found a solution to this potential embarrassment by adding ‘Undo Send’.

 undo-send.png

-In Gmail, you can enable this function in Settings.
-You can choose from a 5 to 30 second cancellation period.
+You can enable this function in Settings in Gmail.
+You can choose a 5- to 30-second cancellation period.

 recall-message.png

 In Outlook, you can recall an unread email sent to a recipient with an Exchange account in the same organization.
-This feature does not work well in practice because if it has been read by anyone, it cannot be recalled.
+This feature does not work well in practice because it cannot be recalled if anyone has read it.
 In this case, simply forward the email with an error and state your apology and clarification.

 Canned responses in Gmail